The Management Committee for 2022/2023

 Committee Member & Systems Administrator: Don Wright

 Don was born in Swansea, South Wales, UK just after the second world war.
 Stepping at an early age onto the relentless UK educational conveyor belt in 1951, 20 years later he fell off the end with a first class honours degree in pure mathematics from the University of Wales and a Ph.D. in pure mathematics from the University of Birmingham, England.
 Teaching and research positions followed at the University of Kansas, University of Texas at Austin, University of Wales, Aberystwyth and finally Monash University in Melbourne, the job which initially brought him to Australia in 1975.
 After 3 years there, he decided that he preferred to retain his health rather than battle with the stress of advanced mathematical research in a highly competitive field.
 The fact that he wasn’t really equipped to compete with the world’s best mathematicians might also have influenced that decision.
 He wandered into the technical IT space and worked for the ANZ Bank IT department in Melbourne in the mid 1980s.
 In 1987 he moved to Perth with his young family, working for the University of WA on a large IBM mainframe project for the Health Dept of WA which serviced most of WA’s hospitals.
 A few years later he was working as an independent IT consultant in the technical space and subsequently contributed for almost 30 years to major projects in Perth for multiple clients.
 These included government departments such as WA Health, Dept of Transport, Dept of Planning, Insurance Commission of WA, GESB, Regional Development and Lands, Dept of Education, DOCEP, Dept of Finance and Treasury and corporate clients such as Alcoa, Bunnings, Bankwest, Rio Tinto, Computer Science Corporation, St John of God Hospital, Fujitsu, Navitas, Curtin University and ECU Joondalup.
-In 2016 he and his wife Deirdre moved to Busselton, happily coinciding with their retirement.
-Don’s main hobbies these days are going on long walks up and down the coast, playing his six guitars (one at a time) and tinkering with a diverse collection of personal computers.
+In 2016 he moved down to Busselton, happily coinciding with his retirement.
+Don’s main hobbies these days are going on long walks up and down the coast, playing his nine guitars (one at a time) and tinkering with a diverse collection of ancient personal computers.